 Whether dealing with a worm, a trojan or a virus, we can differentiate malware by their functions.
-Today, the most common kind of malware tends to be cryptolockers, adware, spyware, and scareware.
+Today, the most common kind of malware tends to be ransomware, adware, spyware, and scareware.

-Cryptolockers, or ransomware, is a type of malware that encrypts your files upon infection.
-Ransomware makes all of your personal files inaccessible and can even turn the entire computer unusable.
+Ransomware, or cryptolockers, is a type of malware that encrypts your files upon infection.
+Ransomware makes all of your personal files inaccessible and can even render the entire computer unusable.
 The software will demand a payment, typically in gift cards or Bitcoin, to decrypt your storage.
-As cryptolockers have become highly profitable compared to other types of malware, many vulnerabilities are typically exploited by this type of malware.
+As ransomware have become highly profitable compared with other types of malware, many vulnerabilities are typically exploited by this type of malware.

-Spyware is all malware that collects your data without consent and can come bundled with free apps, or it can infect your computer through a virus or trojan.
+Spyware refers to any malware that collects your data without consent and can come bundled with free apps, or it can infect your computer through a virus or trojan.

 Spyware can also be directly installed on your devices by somebody attempting to control you.
 Some spyware is designed to continuously collect your location data, app usage, passwords, and contact list.
-The most common types of spyware are keyloggers that record all your keystrokes, and screen-scrapers that regularly take screenshots of your screen.
+The most common types of spyware are keyloggers, which record all your keystrokes, and screen-scrapers, which regularly take screenshots of your device.

-Before cryptolockers, adware was a common kind of ‘less harmful’ malware that would monetize itself by showing advertisements to the user, for example, in the form of a toolbar in the browser.
+Before ransomware, adware was a common kind of “less harmful” malware that would monetize itself by showing advertisements to the user, for example, in the form of a toolbar in the browser.